 Paid To Travel

-After 9 years traveling the world, the most common question I get is: “how do you make money traveling?” or “how do you get paid to travel?”
-Well here’s my detailed answer.
+After 9 years traveling the world, my most common question is: “how do you make money traveling?” or “how do you get paid to travel?”
+So here’s my detailed answer.

 Working as a professional travel blogger has been a dream come true after many years of hard work.

 But I completely understand your curiosity.
-How am I getting paid to travel so much?
+How am I getting paid to travel around the world so much?

-From the outside it must look like I’m just always on vacation, going on wild adventures to places like Costa Rica, Morocco, Iceland, and Afghanistan — but there’s a lot more to it behind the scenes.
+It always seems like I’m on a perpetual vacation, going on wild adventures to places like Costa Rica, Morocco, Antarctica, Iceland, and Afghanistan — but there’s a lot more to it behind the scenes.
 Somehow I need to make a living!

 How Do I Fund My Adventures?

-There are many different ways to get paid to travel.
-For me, I make money from this travel blog you’re reading right now, which I started back in 2010.
+There are many different ways to get paid to travel the world.
+For me, I make money from this travel blog you’re reading now, which I started 9 years ago.

-However, I’ll share some other travel-friendly jobs at the end of this article too.
+However, I’ll share other travel-friendly jobs at the end of this article too.

 My own income sources can change from year to year, and some are more complicated than others.
 Attempting to explain how I get paid to travel in casual conversation usually takes a while.